caioah/pig-latin-pl/README.md

 Usage
 -----
-The predicate piglatin/2 converts an english phrase in an atom into pig latin.
+The predicate piglatin/2 converts an english string into pig latin.
 Examples:

 ```prolog